JudyNgn/House-Pricing-Prediction-/README.md

 ## 📊 Actual vs. Predicted Housing Prices
 ![Actual vs Predicted](Actual_Predicted_House_Price.png)

 Shows how well predicted prices align with actual market prices.
+While most predictions align closely with actual prices, the scatter shows a widening spread at higher price ranges.
+This suggests the model handles mid-range properties well but may struggle with luxury or outlier-priced apartments.
+Future work could focus on improving predictions for the high-end segment, perhaps by using specialized models or adding more detailed features (like luxury amenities or specific location factors).

 ## 🔥 Correlation Matrix Heatmap
 ![Correlation Matrix](Correlation_Matrix_Heatmap.png)

 Highlights key correlations between variables, e.g., area and rooms, price and year.
+The strong correlation between area and rooms is expected and validates the dataset.
+However, moderate correlations with price suggest there’s no single dominant predictor — indicating a need for multi-feature modeling.

 ## 📈 True vs. Predicted Prices Over Apartments
 ![Prediction Plot](Prediction_Plot.png)

 Line plot comparing true vs. predicted prices across individual apartments.
+The parallel movement of true and predicted prices shows the model is capturing the overall trend well.

 ## 📉 Training Loss Curve
 ![Training Loss](Training_Loss_Curve.png)

 Displays model convergence over iterations; zoomed section highlights stabilization.
+The loss curve shows steady convergence, which is positive.
+The zoomed-in section reveals a plateau, meaning the model is no longer learning significantly after a point.
+This suggests the current training setup is well-tuned, but it might be worth experimenting with early stopping or learning rate adjustments to prevent overtraining.

 ---